breimanntools/aaanalysis/CONTRIBUTING.rst

 - **Tables**:  Close-up on data or other tabular overviews, with detailed explanation of columns and critical values.

+See the reference order in this image:

+.. image :: /docs/source/_artwork/diagrams/ref_order.png

 Building the Docs
 -----------------